sebv/node-wd-sync/README.markdown

 Check [make-sync](http://github.com/sebv/node-make-sync/blob/master/README.markdown#modes) for more details.
 Probably best to use the 'sync' mode.

-A few methods have the mixed-args mode forced on them no matter what.
+A few methods have the mixed-args mode forced on them.

 ```coffeescript
 mode: 'sync'